- New mandatory public health measures in effect April 6.

 Learn more about mandatory public health measures in Alberta.

 Theatres and other movie venues, otherwise known as exhibitors, were first allowed to reopen in June.
-They are encouraged to review these relaunch guidance documents developed by Alberta Health:

 For general information, visit COVID-19 info for Albertans.